xlladdins/xll/docs/Excel4MacrosQ-S.md

     > If you are using A1-style references, then you must enclose
     > reference in an extra set of parentheses.

->
+> &nbsp;

-Scen\_comment    is text specifying a descriptive comment for the scenario defined by scen\_name.
+Scen\_comment&nbsp;&nbsp;&nbsp;&nbsp;is text specifying a descriptive comment for the scenario defined by scen\_name.

-Locked    is a logical value that corresponds to the Prevent Changes check box in the Add or Edit Scenario dialogs boxes.
+Locked&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Prevent Changes check box in the Add or Edit Scenario dialogs boxes.
 If TRUE or omitted , prevents users from changing values in a scenario.
 If FALSE, users are allowed to make changes to the scenario.
 The locking will not become enabled until the sheet is protected with the Protect Sheet command from the Protection submenu on the Tools menu.

-Hidden    is a logical value that corresponds to the Hide check box in the Add or Edit Scenario dialog boxes.
+Hidden&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Hide check box in the Add or Edit Scenario dialog boxes.
 If TRUE, the scenario will be hidden from view from the users and will not appear in the Scenario Manager dialog box.
 If FALSE or omitted, the scenario will remain unhidden.
 The scenario will not become hidden until the sheet is protected with the Protect Sheet command from the Protection submenu on the Tools menu.

 **Related Functions**

-REPORT.DEFINE   Creates a report
+REPORT.DEFINE&nbsp;&nbsp;&nbsp;Creates a report

-SCENARIO.GET   Returns the specified information about the scenarios defined on your worksheet
+SCENARIO.GET&nbsp;&nbsp;&nbsp;Returns the specified information about the scenarios defined on your worksheet

 Return to [top](#Q)